plantybot/pitch/README.md

 ![RPi](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Raspberry_Pi_B%2B_rev_1.2.svg/2000px-Raspberry_Pi_B%2B_rev_1.2.svg.png)

 We intend to develop a ROS based solution on Raspberry Pi for automating the desired, intended aquaponics system on our PlantyBot.
 The higher level architecture of the system is depicted in the following diagram.

 ![sysArch](images/highlevelarch.jpg?raw=true "System Architecture")

+The state information of the system as read by relevant sensors equipped in the system is passed onto a Reasoner.
+The Reasoner periodically runs algorithms to take decisions on irrigation routines with the collected data.
+The Reasoner then connects to a Chatbot Application over the web.
+The Chatbot communicates directly with the User, thereby giving the status of the farm, taking instructions from the user and regularly initiating processes to perform health checkups on the system.
+The Reasoner along with the Chatbot application forms the core A.I. of the system.
+The A.I. is backed up by the sensor suite and the actuation system directly controlled through the Raspberry Pi microcomputer.
+This A.I. based control system represents the overall architecture of the PlantyBot.

 On Raspberry pi side, we have four main parts: